BioSTEAMDevelopmentGroup/biosteam/docs/contributing/CONTRIBUTING.rst

     * Pushing to the working branch often.

 #.
-In the event of that a merge conflict does happen:
+In the event of a merge conflict:

     * Commit the conflict::